 No matter who you are, you will not regret making Plitvice Lakes National Park a main stop on your tour of Croatia.
 It is beautiful.
 You are beautiful.
 The experience will be beautiful.
 Beautiful stuff, my friend.

-The coast of Croatia is lined with the Adriatic Sea and over 1000 islands (I say again, one thousand islands!) surrounded by the bluest water we have ever seen.
+The coast of Croatia is lined with the Adriatic Sea and over 1000 islands (I say again, one thousand islands!).
+Every one of these islands is surrounded by the bluest water we have ever seen.
 This water is bluer than Violet Beauregarde after she eats the blueberry pie in Willy Wonka.

 Why Brianna Thinks You HAVE to Go to Split